 Issues with antidepressants and other medications

 One of the first steps in treating this disorder is to make sure antidepressants aren’t the culprit.
 Between 30% and 50% of people taking SSRIs (selective serotonin reuptake inhibitors) experience side effects that see their sex drives drop, along with less intense and less frequent orgasms.
-Fortunately, people can switch to one of several antidepressants that do not negatively affect sex, such as Wellbutrin (buproprion), Remeron (mirtazapine), Viibryd (vilazodone), or Trintellix (vortioxetine).
+Fortunately, people can switch to one of several antidepressants that do not negatively affect sex.
+These include Wellbutrin (buproprion), Remeron (mirtazapine), Viibryd (vilazodone), or Trintellix (vortioxetine).
 Another option is to add Wellbutrin, which can restore sex drive in people who wish to keep taking the medication they are already using.
 For people who experience sexual side effects from birth control, non-hormonal alternatives include the copper IUD (ParaGuard) and condoms.

 Menopause and hormonal treatments